 It's very important for anyone with a concussion to heal completely before doing anything that could lead to another concussion.
 Hurrying back to sports and other physical activities increases the risk of a condition called second-impact syndrome, which can happen as a result of a second head injury.
 Although very rare, second impact syndrome can cause lasting brain damage and even death.

 All kids should wear properly fitting, appropriate headgear and safety equipment when playing contact sports or biking, rollerblading, skateboarding, snowboarding, or skiing.
-Nothing can prevent every concussion, but safety gear has been shown to reduce the occurrence of severe head trauma.
+Nothing can prevent every concussion, but safety gear has been shown to help protect against severe head trauma.

 Childproofing your home will go a long way toward keeping an infant or toddler safe from concussions and other injuries.
 Babies reach, grasp, roll, sit, crawl, pull up, "cruise" along furniture, and walk.
 Toddlers may pull themselves up using table legs; they'll use bureaus and dressers as jungle gyms; they'll reach for whatever they can see.
 All of these activities can result in a head injury that leads to a concussion.
 Be sure your child has a safe place to play and explore, and never leave a baby or toddler unattended.